Cutaneous respiration: Reptiles

 Being covered in scales largely precludes cutaneous respiration in reptiles, but gas exchange may occur between scales or areas with reduced scales.
-Some turtles rely on cutaneous respiration from around the cloaca during underwater hibernation.
+Some turtles rely on cutaneous respiration from enteral respiration around the cloaca during underwater hibernation.

 In some sea snakes, cutaneous respiration can account for up to 30 percent of total oxygen uptake and is important when diving, during which blood is shunted away from the lungs and towards capillaries in the skin, in some cases causing the skin to turn pink.

 Mammals

-Mammals are endotherms, ("warm-blooded") and have a higher metabolic demands than ectothermic ("cold-blooded") vertebrates, and the skin is thicker and more impermeable than other vertebrates, which preclude the skin as a major source of gas exchange.
+Mammals are endotherms, ("warm-blooded") and have higher metabolic demands than ectothermic ("cold-blooded") vertebrates, and the skin is thicker and more impermeable than other vertebrates, which preclude the skin as a major source of gas exchange.
 However, small amounts of respiration may occur, and in bats, the highly vascularized wings may account for up to 12 percent of carbon dioxide excretion.
 In humans and most other mammals, cutaneous respiration accounts for only 1 to 2 percent.
+A lot more respiration occurs through the skin in newborn marsupials.
+In the Julia Creek dunnart the newborns are extremely small, and 95% of their gas exchange happens via their skin.